dStern98/Rust-HashMap/README.md

 ## Iteration

 `IntoIterator` is implemented for both the borrowed `&'a HashMap<K, V>` and owned `HashMap<K, V>` HashMaps.
 Therefore, both versions can be iterated over in a for loop, with each iteration returning the (key, value) pairs in the HashMap with type dependent on whether the HashMap is borrowed or owned.
-The methods `iter_mut` and `iter` allow for iteration over the HashMap with a mutable/immutable reference to the value, with the Iterator Item: `(&'a K, &'a mut V)/(&'a K, &'a V)` respectivaly.
+The methods `iter_mut` and `iter` allow for iteration over the HashMap with a mutable/immutable reference to the value, with the Iterator Item: `(&'a K, &'a mut V)/(&'a K, &'a V)` respectively.
 Finally, the method `from` allows a new HashMap to be built from an array `[(K, V); N]`.
 In addition, the methods `keys()` and `values()` allow for convenient iteration over the HashMap's keys or values.
 All Iterator structs can be found in the file `iterators.rs`.

 ## PartialEq